 The body needs compounds for better health.
-Often, these are found in plant food like vegetables, whole grains, and fruits.
+Often, these are found in plant foods like vegetables, whole grains, and fruits.
 One of the compounds that our body needs is antioxidants, which help in the prevention of oxidative damage from natural body functions and chemical exposure.

 Constant intake of antioxidants helps the body fight off diseases.
 Furthermore, antioxidants are easy to consume as they are found in minerals, vitamins, flavonoids, carotenoids, and polyphenols.
 But just how many antioxidants per day should one take?

-The Functions of Antioxidants
+The functions of antioxidants

 Our bodies need antioxidants to help fight free radical formation as a result of alcohol intake, cigarette smoking, direct sunlight exposure, metabolism, consumption of unhealthy food, and stress.
 Free radicals can be very damaging as they are known to cause oxidative stress, damage to our body that is a precursor to a wide range of health problems.